-If the wear plate (31) was removed for replacement, secure it to the cover plate (29) using the attaching hardware (24 and 25) at this time.
+If the wear plate (30) was removed for replacement, secure the new wear plate to the back cover plate (28) using the attaching hardware (23 and 24) at this time.
 The wear plate must be concentric to prevent binding when the back cover is installed.

 Clean any scales or debris from the contacting surfaces on the pump casing that might prevent a good seal with the back cover.
-Replace the back cover gasket (30) and slide the back cover assembly into the pump casing.
+Replace the back cover gasket (29) and slide the back cover assembly into the pump casing.
 Be sure the wear plate does not bind against the impeller.